 Escape Column

 Another Grappling Arts only column.
 It tells you which escape to use for a particular throw.
 More detailed escape information can be found in the Tekken 6 System section.
-Complex escapes such as mounts and tackles are usually labeled as 'system' since there are various escape options and windows, refer to the system section.
+Complex escapes just as mounts and tackles are usually labeled as 'system' since there are various escape options and windows, refer to the system section.

 Hit Range Column

 Indicates at which level a listed move hits.
 Tekken has 5 major hit ranges, take a closer look at the Legend for more detailed information.
 These are based on a standard size character on even ground away from walls.
-This especially relates to ground hitting moves of which properties can change near walls or on overly large characters
+This especially relates to ground hitting moves of which properties can change going uphill, near walls or on overly large characters

 Properties Column